hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

         :class:`MultipleLoggedDataset` enables us to smoothly handle multiple logged datasets.

-        Specifically, :class:`MultipleLoggedDataset` saves the paths to each logged dataset and make each dataset accessible through the following command.
+        Specifically, :class:`MultipleLoggedDataset` saves the paths to each logged dataset and makes each dataset accessible through the following command.

         .. code-block:: python